IT-Academy-BCN/ita-challenges-backend/itachallenge-user/src/main/resources/redis-data/RedisREADME.md

  * redis-cli -h localhost -p 6379 < users

  Ensure that your Redis server is running and accessible on the specified host and port

+For more info check [Import Data into Redis](https://developer.redis.com/guides/import/)